 However respondents had different perspectives on the implications of this.

 Many gay couples framed the treatment of HIV as an "extra layer of protection" along with the use of condoms.
 Couples congratularizaram with the greatest sense of security provided by the treatment as prevention, but it was not to be used alone, as this man explained:

 "If it 4% or 0,5%, there is still a risk ... if there is any risk, it makes sense, because the implications of the risks are so great ... the emotional impact of [my partner] knowing that he had given me HIV would be horrible to support ... "

-Some other couples who had sex without a condom long before they learn about TASP to figure it congratulated and with this event that gives this assurance and validation for this choice:
+Some other couples who had had intercourse without a condom long before they learned about TasP upon discovering that they congratulated it with this event that gives this assurance and validation for this choice:

 "What happens is that this new information ... type confirmed what we did because that's why I'm still negative."